iterative/dvc.org/content/blog/2020-04-06-april-20-dvc-heartbeat.md

   ([check out the docs](https://dvc.org/doc/command-reference/metrics/diff) to learn more)
 - Windows users, we are here for you.
-Contributor [Cyarles Baynham](https://github.com/charlesbaynham) helped us get better performance on copy operations in Windows.
+Contributor [Charles Baynham](https://github.com/charlesbaynham) helped us get better performance on copy operations in Windows.

 ## From the community